 It offered to plant a tree at no cost to the parents of every child born in York in 2018/19.
 Over 1,100 babies were registered.

-Follow-up days when parents are invited to visit the site and help tend the trees are being arranged for the spring of 2021
+Follow-up days when parents are invited to visit the site and help tend the trees are being arranged for later in 2021 when regulations allow.

 See also photos of our family picnic for parents and families on June 2, 2019!

 The first site for planting is on Haxby Road, just North of the York St John University Sports Park Grounds (East side of the road).

 See details of the site and how to reach it, here

 The site includes the path that runs from Haxby Road east to Huntington Road